 Frost spec isn't different from any other dps caster at the moment.
 Here are the items you'll want to take to raids.

-, or all provide the biggest DPS buff.
+Fish Feast, Tender Shoveltusk Steak or Firecracker Salmon all provide the biggest DPS buff.
 If you are more than 40 hit rating under cap however, use

-can be worth 25-50dps if stacked with Heroism/Bloodlust and Icy Veins, but the utility of health and mana potions can't be overlooked either.
+Potion of Speed can be worth 20-30dps if stacked with Heroism/Bloodlust and Icy Veins, but the utility of health and mana potions can't be overlooked either.

 Tailoring is a clear win for Mages and is generally useful outside of its profession specific bonus.
-Beyond that JC, Alchemy, Enchanting, Inscription and Alchemy all have very similar bonuses and are generally useful professions for mages.
-Engineering has slightly less value than the professions above and conflicts with the Tailoring cloak enchant.
+Beyond that JC, Enchanting, Inscription and Alchemy all have very similar bonuses and are generally useful professions for mages.
 There is no longer any significant DPS reason to take Blacksmithing or Leather Working over other more mage friendly professions.

 * Tailoring: +51 spell power equivalent (73.75 spellpower, -23 haste.
 Assumes 1/4 uptime for lightweave proc, 295 spellpower for 15s out of 60s)